 - You are of good moral character

-- You have a minimum of five years of experience as a full-time investigator or ten years of experience as a state or municipal police officer (employment as a security officer does not count towards investigative experience required to become a private detective)
+- You have a minimum of five years of experience as a full-time investigator, or ten years of experience as a state or municipal police officer (employment as a security officer does not count toward investigative experience)

 - You have no felony convictions on record

-- You have no misdemeanor convictions in the past seven years of the following types:
+- You have not been convicted within the past seven years of any of the following misdemeanors:

 - Illegal possession of narcotics